 Newspaper headlines are comparable in nature to titles of a book or other functions and titles, slogans and brief phrases which have been refused copyright protection.
 In the case of IceTV Pty Ltd v Nine Network Australia Pty Ltd HCA 14, the Higher Court held that no copyright can subsist in a programme title alone.
 The Courts have primarily based their factors for refusing copyright protection to such functions each of the basis that they are also brief (see Francis Day & Hunter Ltd v Twentieth Century Fox Corp Ltd (194) AC 112) or alternatively that titles of newspapers, songs, magazines, books, single words and marketing slogans lack adequate originality to attract copyright protection.

-The title ‘Opportunity Knocks’ for a game show was refused protection, as was the title “The Man who Broke the Bank at Monte Carlo” for a song and “Splendid Misery” for a novel.
+The game show title ‘Opportunity Knocks’ was refused for copyright protection, as was the title “The Man who Broke the Bank at Monte Carlo” for a song and “Splendid Misery” for a novel.
 Courts have also refused copyright protection for invented names such as Kojak and newspaper titles such as ‘The Mirror’.
 Such titles and names may perhaps nonetheless be protected by other types of intellectual home such as trademark law or the tort of passing off.

 While Courts have recognised that newspaper headlines may perhaps involve inventive flair and be clever and engaging but represent small much more than the truth or thought conveyed.